 My name isZohran Kwame Mamdani

-I'm a housing counselor and Indian-Ugandan New Yorker.
-I'm running for State Assembly here in Astoria because our housing is unaffordable and our bills are unpayable.
+I'm a housing counselor and Indian-Ugandan New Yorker and the Democratic Nominee for the 36th Assembly District.
+Our housing is unaffordable and our bills are unpayable.
 The reason is that big landlords and corporations have too much power, and tenants and workers don't have enough.
 I want to help our neighbors take their power back.